Thousands gather in Israel for anti-Netanyahu weekly rallies

 Netanyahu’s three corruption cases also have added momentum to the protests.
 Last year, he was charged with bribery, fraud and breach of trust.

-Many protesters say Netanyahu should not serve as a prime minister at a time when he is on trial for serious charges.
+Many protesters say Netanyahu shouldn’t serve as a prime minister at a time when he is on trial for serious charges.

 In January, his trial will move to a witness phase with three sessions a week.